cyberrangecz/library-junior-hacker/README.md

 2. Open a command-line interface in the repository's root folder.

-3. Run the command `vagrant up`.
+3. On Linux/Mac, run the command `start.sh <your student ID>`.\
+   On Windows, TODO.\
    This will instantiate the sandbox for the game.
-	* If you need to define any Ansible variables, use `ANSIBLE_ARGS` when Ansible is executed:\
+	* The wrapper runs the command `vagrant up` with Ansible variable `ANSIBLE_ARGS`:\
 	On Linux/Mac: `ANSIBLE_ARGS='--extra-vars "student_id=12345"' vagrant up`\
 	On Windows in Powershell: `$Env:ANSIBLE_ARGS='--extra-vars "student_id=12345"' ; vagrant up`\
 	Replace `12345` with your desired value.
+	* This stage can take some time, please be patient :) The first setup might take up to an hour (depending on your Internet connection speed) to download the Vagrant boxes.
+Each subsequent setup should take 10 to 20 minutes.
 	* If you experience any technical issues at this stage, check out the [Cyber Sandbox Creator wiki](https://gitlab.ics.muni.cz/muni-kypo-csc/cyber-sandbox-creator/-/wikis/Known-Issues) for troubleshooting tips.
-	* This stage can take some time, please be patient :) The first setup might take up to an hour (depending on your Internet connection speed) to download the Vagrant boxes.
-Each subsequent setup should take 20 to 30 minutes.

 4. Log into the attacker machine: either via VirtualBox GUI using the login `root` and password `toor`, or via the command `vagrant ssh attacker` and escalate your privileges to `root`.